msiden/gold_thief/README.md

 - [ ] Start screen
 - [ ] High scores
 - [ ] Save game function
-- [ ] Pause game function
+- [x] Pause game function
-- [ ] Player will be in immortal mode for a few seconds after passing out
+- [x] Player will be in immortal mode for a few seconds after passing out
-    - [ ] Set self.image.set_alpha(x) in sprite.update

 KNOWN ISSUES
 - [ ] Miners should not walk all the way to the edge of the screen to